Tesleemoduola/Customer-Review-Sentiment-Analysis/README.md

 ![Logistic Regression CM Screenshot](image_6.jpg)

-Logistic Regression was chosen for hyperparameter tuning and deployment after the training and evaluation because of its robust performance compared other models.
+Logistic Regression was chosen for hyperparameter tuning and deployment after the training and evaluation because of its robust performance compared to other models.

 ## Model Deployment